SayaliBhosale16/SayaliBhosale16/README.md

 # I'm Sayali Sanjeevkumar Bhosale
 ### A Data and ML Enthusiast, Software Engineer and Web Developer 💻❤️

 Welcome to my GitHub page!
 Here you'll find a my projects, skills and experiences as a passionate and dedicated software developer.
-I'm currently seeking a full-time SDE opportunity starting from May 2024.
-Feel free to explore and reach out—I'd love to connect!
+I'm currently seeking a full-time SDE opportunity starting in June 2024.
+Feel free to explore and reach out —I'd love to connect!
 ## About Me

 Hello, I am Sayali, a passionate **Software Engineer** with specialization in **Machine Learning**.
 My journey in the tech world involves a **Master's in Computer Science** from **University of Central Florida** and hands-on experience in software engineering at **Accenture**.
 My goal is to contribute expertise in web development, database management, and software engineering to diverse projects.
 Committed to continuous learning, I aim to create innovative solutions while staying updated with emerging technologies.